 Many people share some version of wanting to work on their own.
 Yet when I talk to people about this, it is always at some vague distant point in the future.
 When we dive deeper into the realities of self-employment – uncertainty, insecurity, unpredictable income and discomfort – people quickly retreat and say that’s not really what they had in mind.

 If you look at self-employment through the lens of full-time employment it doesn’t look like a fantastic option.
 There is no steady paycheck or predictable work and community.
 But to pursue self-employment is to actively step into that uncertainty.
 Into a path that might not make sense and a story that others may not understand.
-What many people quickly realize, however, is that self-employment, because of the inherent certainty, provides a surprising upside: that the uncertainty and discomfort is a constant forcing mechanism for re-aligning your energy towards the work that calls you.
+What many people quickly realize, however, is that self-employment, because of the inherent uncertainty, provides a surprising upside: that the uncertainty and discomfort is a constant forcing mechanism for re-aligning your energy towards the work that calls you.

-So if you are someone that has that vague notion of wanting to “work for yourself” the most important thing is to figure out how to let more uncertainty and discomfort creep into your life in a way that doesn’t throw you into a full-blow crisis.
+So if you are someone that has that vague notion of wanting to “work for yourself” the most important thing is to figure out how to let more uncertainty and discomfort creep into your life in a way that doesn’t throw you into a full-blown crisis.

 Action: What can you create or put into the world that will enable you to experiment while feeling a bit of discomfort?
 There are many different options, but the best ones include writing publicly (post on medium,